 - Adjustable Rate Mortgages, also known as ARM, have lower interest rates than 30 year fixed rates

-- First Time Home Buyers who are purchasing a starter home and are looking to upgrading to a larger home in five to seven years may benefit more with an ARM versus 30-year fixed-rate mortgage
+- First Time Home Buyers who are purchasing a starter home and are looking to upgrading to a larger home in five to seven years may benefit more with an ARM versus a 30-year fixed-rate mortgage

 Most seasoned loan officers will probably qualify borrowers by analyzing the following: